NATIONAL INFECTION CONTROL WEEK

 - Identification of the knowledge base and needs of the target group will determine the content and format of publicity (e.g. use of technical language vs. non-technical language; function and job relevance; most frequent modes of communication used).

-b) The message In style and content the message should:
+b) The message should:

 - Communicate the mandate i.e. purpose, goals, objectives - of the event.
 The use of themes and slogans will highlight this.